Means-Of-Production/domain/README.md

 ## Onboarding for existing libraries
 Many local or free libraries exist.
 We should make it so not only can our software support their needs - but that we can offer an "all-library" view of items available anywhere a member has membership

-## Faircoin integration
-For fees

 ## Insurance of distributed lenders
 ### Risk modeling of borrowers

-## Large scale distributed Kubernetes cluster
-This will run over WireGuard VPN - we'll require 2 clusters.
-One is to provide the VPN to the public, and also act as the general admin (able to approve or revoke general VPN certs for who can join the cluster).
-The second uses the VPN provided by the first, and allows anyone to join their computer to a cluster to provide cloud resources and give a crowd sourced alternative to AWS and the like.